alfateam/orm-benchmarks/README.md

-# ORM Benchmarks for Orange and Drizzle
+# ORM Benchmarks for Orange, Drizzle , Prisma and MikroORM

 This guide explains how to run the project with SQL Server using the Remote - Containers extension in Visual Studio Code.
 The benchmarks will run in the github action as well.